 Buffalo Chicken Casserole

 This buffalo chicken casserole is hearty, savory and flavorful!
 It is just spicy enough and packed with bold flavors.
 This healthy comfort food is a great weeknight dinner.
+Eat as meal prep or leftovers too.
 Both kids and adults love this casserole!

 Why You’ll Love This Recipe